ibm-cloud-docs/BlockStorage/managing-block-storage.md

    - If you choose the IP address option, select the subnet where your host resides.
 5. From the filtered list, select one or more hosts that can access the volume and click **Save**.

 The default limit for the number of authorizations per block volume is eight.
-That means that up to eight hosts can be authorized to access the {{site.data.keyword.blockstorageshort}} LUN.
+That means that up to eight hosts can be authorized to access the {{site.data.keyword.blockstorageshort}} volume.
 Customers who use {{site.data.keyword.blockstorageshort}} in their VMware deployment can request the authorization limit to be increased to 64.
 To request a limit increase, raise a [Support case](/unifiedsupport/cases/add){: external}.
 {: note}

 ## Authorizing hosts to access {{site.data.keyword.blockstorageshort}} from the CLI